The Confusion: The Juncto

-The story refocuses on Bob Shaftoe, as he and the Black Torrent Guard participate in William III's campaign against James II in Ireland.
+The story refocuses on Bob Shaftoe, as he and the Black Torrent Guard participate in William III's campaign against James II of England in Ireland.

 The second half of the book follows the lives of Eliza, Leibniz, Newton, Waterhouse, and Sophia Charlotte over the next 10 years.
 Waterhouse confronts Newton over his increasingly unstable behavior and his fruitless attempts to derive a "theory of everything" under the enabling influence of Newton's close friend Fatio.
 Several characters from the Royal Society form "the Juncto", a society that aims to reignite the British commerce through a monetary reform.
 The Juncto creates the Bank of England and offers Newton a job as the director of the Mint.
 Eliza is infected with smallpox, but survives.
 She meets her old friend Princess Eleanor, who was exiled to a dower-house by her second husband, John George IV; she pays him back by infecting him with smallpox as well, and he turns out not to be as lucky.
 Princess Eleanor dies, and her daughter, Caroline, is adopted by Sophia Charlotte.
 Caroline turns out to be a bright girl with an interest in natural sciences and she soon forms a friendship with Leibniz.

 The story ends in 1702 with Eliza a wealthy duchess of Arcachon and Qwghlm and a widow, Newton at the head of the London Mint, Waterhouse having made the decision to move to Massachusetts and to work on his Logic Mill away from European distractions, Sophia Charlotte the queen of the newly formed Kingdom of Prussia, and Leibniz the president of Prussian Academy of Sciences.